Poor in Spirit

 Thus begins the most famous hillside sermon ever spoken.
 Before all of the other life-giving, revolutionary truths He would teach, comes this fundamental truth – if you want to be a Christ-follower you must be poor in spirit.

 When we realize we have nothing apart from what we have received from God, and that we are, literally, nothing except for the grace of God.
-When, emptied of my selfish will, desires and lusts I become open only to God's will and purpose, I move toward a poverty of spirit.
+When, emptied of my selfish will, desires and lusts I become open only to God’s will and purpose, I move toward the poverty of spirit.

 Being poor in spirit isn’t automatic, it doesn’t come with baptism or confession, it is not something you just decide to be and it’s not something you can just ‘will’.
 Rather, it is the fruit of a continual denial of self.